mpurbo/MMPReactiveCoreLocation/README-0.5.md

 MMPReactiveCoreLocation is a reactive library for using CoreLocation and iBeacon with ReactiveCocoa.

 **Important Notes:**
+* I'm currently working on a new branch `exp` that will become the base for future versions (0.6~) and *will not be* backward compatible.
+There is a reason why I kept the version to be 0.x: I'm still experimenting and trying to find the best signal design for CoreLocation.
+The plan is to finalize the library design by 0.6.x and make it relatively stable.
+Version 0.6 will introduce simpler functions, safer signals, and smarter resource management.
-* Version 0.6 has been redesigned and rewritten from scratch and is *not compatible* with previous versions.
-Documentation for version 0.5.\* is still available [here](README-0.5.md), 0.4.\* is [here](README-0.4.md).
+* Version 0.5 has been redesigned and rewritten from scratch and is *incompatible* with version 0.4.\*.
+Documentation for version 0.4.\* is still available [here](README-0.4.md).

 Features:
-* Globally accessible signals with intelligent resource management for automatically starting and stopping underlying location manager's services.
-* No more delegates, all CLLocationManager's functionalities are available as signals.
+* No more of that pesky delegates, all CLLocationManager's functionalities are available as signals.
 * Signals for location-related updates, including one-time location query.
 * Signals for region monitoring updates, including iBeacon monitoring and ranging.
 * Signals for iOS 8 visit monitoring.
 * Signals for location manager status updates and errors.
 * Supports iOS 8 "Always" and "WhenInUse" authorization.
+* CLLocationManager automatically started and stopped when the signal is subscribed or stopped.

-Although most of the CoreLocation services are implemented, some are not tested and should be considered as alpha quality.
+Although most CoreLocation services are implemented, many are not tested and should be considered as alpha quality.
 Features documented here are tested and should work:

 1. [Location subscription](#location-subscription)
 1. [Significant changes subscription](#significant-changes-subscription)